Asset Allocation & Diversification

 Two terms you'll hear when looking for an investment strategy are "diversification" and "asset allocation."
 While they may have similar meanings, they are different approaches to investing.

+Remember the old adage, "Don't put all your eggs in one basket"?
+That's asset allocation – spreading your assets across asset classes.
 By dividing your assets among the different asset classes, you're able to take advantage of a wide variety of investments.
+For example, stocks, bonds, or cash equivalents – each has advantages and drawbacks.
 You can invest some assets in higher risk stocks while placing others in corporate or government bonds, which are lower risk.
 Asset allocation does not assure a profit or protect against loss.

 Asset Allocation Example